Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Additional Preliminaries

-\end{definition} The following is a classical fact \citep{lindenstrauss2013classical}: \begin{fact} $\bana$ is $UC(q)$ with constant $t$ $\iff$ its dual norm is $US(p)$ with constant $s$, where $t^{1/q} = s^{-1/p}$. \end{fact} The fact that the optimal exponents are $q=2$ for uniform convexity and $p=2$ for uniform smoothness is already visible in dimension one.

-Moreover, the optimal constants are $t \le 1$ for uniform convexity and $s \ge 1$ for uniform smoothness, and these bounds are sharp.
-They are attained in Hilbert spaces, where both inequalities hold with equality by the parallelogram identity.

-As uniform convexity and uniform smoothness are considered to be quite strong notions of curvature (for example, the $\ell_1$-norm itself does not satisfy them); we also consider weaker notions of curvature in Banach spaces, which are known as \emph{type} $p \in [1,2]$ and \emph{cotype} $q \in [2,\infty)$ \citep{pisier2016martingales,ledoux2013probability}. \begin{definition} $\bana$ is \textbf{cotype} $q \in [2,\infty]$ with constant $t > 0$, if for all $m \geq 1$ and $f_1,\ldots,f_m \in \cB(\cX)$
+Following the first part, we note that uniform convexity and uniform smoothness are strong pointwise notions of curvature: their defining inequalities must hold for every pair of elements in the Banach space.
+We now introduce the weaker, averaged notions of \emph{type} $p\in[1,2]$ and \emph{cotype} $q\in[2,\infty)$.